levimaaia/emailler/README-emailler.md

 Emai//er is implemented as a number of ProDOS executables, each of which performs one distinct function.  `EMAIL.SYSTEM` provides the main user interface, and invokes the other executables as needed.  `EMAIL.SYSTEM` is automatically reloaded when the helper program completes its function.

  - `EMAIL.SYSTEM` is a simple user interface for reading and managing email.
- - `EDIT.SYSTEM` is a full screen editor, used for composing email and news messages.
+ - `EDIT.SYSTEM` is a full screen editor for composing email and news messages.
 It may also be used as a general purpose ProDOS text file editor.
  - `POP65.SYSTEM` is a Post Office Protocol version 3 (POP3) client for the Apple II with Uthernet-II card.
-This is used to retrieving incoming email messages.
+This is used for retrieving incoming email messages.
  - `SMTP65.SYSTEM` is a Simple Mail Transport Protocol (SMTP) client for the Apple II with Uthernet-II card.
 This is used for sending outgoing email messages.
  - `NNTP65.SYSTEM` is a Network News Transport Protocol (NNTP) client for the Apple II with Uthernet-II card.
-This is used to retrieving Usenet news messages.
+This is used for retrieving Usenet news messages.
  - `NNTP65UP.SYSTEM` is a Network News Transport Protocol (NNTP) client for the Apple II with Uthernet-II card.
 This is used for transmitting outgoing Usenet news messages.
  - `ATTACHER.SYSTEM` is used for creating multi-part MIME messages with attached files.
  - `REBUILD.SYSTEM` is a utility for rebuilding mailbox databases, should they become corrupted.
 This can also be used for bulk import of messages.